Know exactly how many kids are coming

 3

-See your headcount build in real time
+Watch your headcount build

 What to include in your birthday invite